austinmw312/explainable-ai/README.md

 1. Enter text in the input area (max 500 characters)
 2. Click "Analyze" to process the text
 3. Explore the results:
-   - View token predictions
+   - View token predictions and probabilities
-   - Use the sliders to explore different attention layers and heads
-   - Examine the attention visualization heatmap
+   - Examine attention patterns across different layers
+   - See which tokens have the most influence on predictions
+   - Explore activation patterns through model layers
+   - Understand implications for AI interpretability

 ## Technical Details

 - Uses the base GPT-2 model for analysis
+- Visualizes three key aspects of model behavior:
+  - Attention patterns between tokens
-- Runs on CPU for compatibility
+  - Token influence on predictions
-- Visualizes attention patterns using Plotly
+  - Layer-wise activation patterns
-- Built with Streamlit for the user interface
+- Built with PyTorch, Streamlit, and Plotly
+- Runs on CPU for broad compatibility

 ## Limitations